yashwanthsinghm/rust-library-dynamic-static/README.md

 Running from main application
 Starting App
-1. Running from  dymanic library
+1. Running from  dymanic library subtraction 8,5 =3
+ subtraction 3,10 = -7
-Running dymanic library calling static libray res of addition 3,5 =8
+2. Running dymanic library calling static libray res of addition 3,5 =8
 3. Running from static library in application res of addition 1,2 =3